-Page Builder Plugin: A WordPress Page Builder Plugin is a plugin that helps you easily create custom pages and posts with drag-and-drop.
+Page Builder Plugin: A WordPress Page Builder Plugin helps you easily create custom pages and posts with drag-and-drop.

 Recommended Plugin: Thrive Architect (paid).

-Security Plugin: A WordPress Security Plugin is a plugin that helps you secure your website from hackers and malware.
+Security Plugin: A WordPress Security Plugin helps you secure your website from hackers and malware.

 Recommended Plugin: Wordfence (free).

-Social Media Plugin: A WordPress Social Share Plugin is a plugin that helps you easily add social media buttons to your website so that your users can share your content on their social media profiles.
+Social Media Plugin: A WordPress Social Share Plugin helps you easily add social media buttons to your website so that your users can share your content on their social media profiles.

 Recommended Plugin: Easy Social Share Buttons (paid).

-Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin is a plugin that helps you collect email addresses from your website’s visitors so that you can add them to your email list.
+Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin helps you collect email addresses from your website’s visitors so that you can add them to your email list.